Map-Adaptive Goal-Based Trajectory Prediction: Method

 \subsection{Spatial and Temporal Multi-Modality}

 Our model is multi-modal and contains two types of multi-modality: spatial and temporal.
 Let $N$ be the number of goal proposals for an actor and let $M$ be the number of temporal modes for each spatial mode.
-Our model outputs a total of $K=(N+1)\,M$ trajectories along with a categorical distributions over the $K$ modes.
-The ``ground truth'' mode probability is required for supervision in training and is assumed to be the product of the target spatial mode probability and target temporal mode probability conditioned on its underlying spatial path.
+Our model outputs a total of $K=(N+1)\,M$ trajectories along with a categorical distribution over the $K$ modes.
+The ``ground truth'' mode probability is required for supervision in training and is assumed to be the product of (a) the target spatial mode probability and (b) the target temporal mode probability conditioned on its underlying spatial path.

 \textbf{Spatial Modes}: Our model contains two types of spatial modes: \emph{goal-based} and \emph{goal-free}.
 Each goal-based mode is associated with a goal.
 The target goal-based mode probability is computed by an algorithm that identifies goal-following behavior.
 An actor is considered to be following a goal if its future trajectory stays within a certain cross-track deviation from the goal path (see Appendix~\ref{app:path-autolabeling} for details).
-Because goal paths can partially overlap with one another and the actor's observed future trajectory might be quite short (e.g., consider a slow-moving actor), it is possible for this algorithm to identify multiple goal paths that match the actor's behavior.
+Because goal paths can partially overlap with one another and the actor's observed future trajectory might be quite short (e.g., consider a slow-moving actor), it is possible that multiple goal paths will match the actor's behavior.
 When there are $G > 0$ goals being followed, we assign equal target probability $1/G$ to each of these goals.
 To capture non-goal-following behaviors such as pulling onto the shoulder, our model also develops a goal-free spatial mode for each actor.
-The goal-free mode is unrelated to any goal and its target probability is set to $1$ when none of the proposed goals match the actor's ground truth future trajectory.
-Qualitatively, we observe that the goal-free mode typically predicts trajectories that extrapolate the actor's current motion, which is why we also refer to these as motion-based trajectories.
+The target probability for the goal-free mode is set to $1$ when none of the goals match the actor's future trajectory.
+Qualitatively, we observe that the goal-free mode typically predicts trajectories that extrapolate the actor's current motion, so we also refer to these as motion-based trajectories.

 \textbf{Temporal Modes}: Within a spatial mode, an actor could exhibit different temporal behaviors, such as slowing down or speeding up.
 For each spatial mode, including both goal-based and goal-free modes, our model predicts a fixed number $M$ of temporal modes.
 Following previous work~\cite{cui2019multimodal}, we use an unsupervised approach to identify the ``ground truth'' temporal mode on the fly during training.
 Given the trajectories for the temporal modes of each spatial mode with nonzero target probability, the temporal mode whose trajectory is closest to the ground truth trajectory is selected as the ground truth temporal mode and assigned target probability 1.